chenyyyang/chenyyyang/README.md

 Here are some ideas to get you started:
 -->

-- 😄 I am a software engineer
+- 😄 I am a software engineer.
 - 🤔 I've been coding for over 5 years.
-- 📫 How to reach me: chuck199411@gmail.com
+- 📫 How to reach me: chuck199411@gmail.com.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=chenyyyang)](https://github.com/anuraghazra/github-readme-stats)